MedDiff-FM: A Diffusion-based Foundation Model for Versatile Medical Image Applications: Methodology

 The voxel dimensions in 3D medical images are often large; however, the image sizes that diffusion models can process are limited.
 The image-level processing may lead to the neglect of local details, while the patch-level processing may lose holistic perception.
 Therefore, we propose the diffusion foundation model that is designed to handle both image-level and patch-level inputs simultaneously, aiming to integrate multi-level medical image information.

 To construct relationships between image-level and patch-level inputs, we draw insights from Patch Diffusion~\cite{wang2024patch}, a patch-level diffusion model that utilizes patch coordinate conditioning.
 Instead of solely using patch coordinates to represent the relative position of the patch to the original image, we construct multi-level position relationships, as illustrated in Fig.~\ref{fig:position}.
 The multi-level position relationships establish explicit connections between the global and local information in medical images.
 In addition, we adapt the 2D coordinate position conditioning to 3D for medical images.
 The coordinate positions are pixel-level and normalized to $[-1,1]$, where $(-1,-1,-1)$ denotes the upper left back corner and $(1,1,1)$ denotes the bottom right front corner.
 The three position coordinate channels $\mathbf{p}_x$, $\mathbf{p}_y$, and $\mathbf{p}_z$ represent the X, Y, and Z coordinate positions, respectively.
-Furthermore, we employ the position encoding function $\text{PE}(\cdot)$~\cite{mildenhall2021nerf} to better encode positional information.
-The process is formulated as follows, where $L$ denotes the maximum frequency.
+Furthermore, we employ the position encoding function $\text{PE}(\cdot)$~\cite{mildenhall2021nerf} to better encode positional information, as formulated in~\eqref{eq:position}, with $L$ denoting the maximum frequency.
+The obtained position encoding $\mathbf{p}_e$ is then concatenated with the input image and incorporated into the model.

 During inference, leveraging the established multi-level position relationships, MedDiff-FM utilizes a patch-based sliding window sampling strategy to deal with entire CT volume processing or generation using the patch-level diffusion model.
 The multi-level position relationships establish spatial relations between each patch and the whole volume.
 An example of patch-level whole volume synthesis is shown in Fig.~\ref{fig:method}.
 The diffusion model generates patch-level images, which are then combined to form the entire CT volume.
 To mitigate artificial boundaries between overlapping windows, we employ smoothed noise estimates~\cite{ozdenizci2023restoring} across overlapping patches.
 At each denoising timestep $t$, the mean estimated noise based sampling updates are applied to overlapping pixels across patches.